Sergio Martínez vs. Matthew Macklin: Martínez

-Martínez is rated No. 3 in THE RING's pound for pound list and is coming off an 11th-round knockout of Darren Barker in October.
+Martínez was rated No. 3 in THE RING's pound for pound list and was coming off an 11th-round knockout of Darren Barker in October.

 Macklin

 In his last fight in June, Macklin lost a controversial split-decision to RING No. 2-rated middleweight and WBA belt holder Felix Sturm, of Germany.

 Sturm recently held on to his crown, yet again, with a split-draw against rated middleweight Martin Murray on Dec.
 2.